Qarj/WebImblaze/MANUAL.md

 This means you can write a postbody like this:

 ```
-    postbody="RecipeName=Pesto&Cuisine=Italian&PrepTime=20&__RequestVerificationToken={DATA}&SomeOtherHiddenField={DATA}&BtnSubmit=Search+Recipes"
+postbody: RecipeName=Pesto&Cuisine=Italian&PrepTime=20&__RequestVerificationToken={DATA}&SomeOtherHiddenField={DATA}&BtnSubmit=Search+Recipes
 ```

 #### How the `{NAME}` and `{DATA}` auto substitutions work

-WebInject remembers the html content of the last 5 or so pages you visited.
+WebImblaze remembers the html content of the last 5 or so pages you visited.
 Normally you get the page first with a form, then post the completed form.
 The form field names and hidden data can be found on the page with the form.

 Pages with forms will have a `method="post" action="Some/Destination"` in the html.
-This helps WebInject identify which page in its cache to get the appropriate information from.
+This helps WebImblaze identify which page in its cache to get the appropriate information from.

-You can enable the debug output of this feature by doing a replace all on webinject.pl: Replace `#autosub_debug ` with nothing or just spaces.
+You can enable the debug output of this feature by doing a replace all on wi.pl: Replace `#autosub_debug ` with nothing or just spaces.

-<a name="passfailcrit"></a>
-## 4 - Pass/Fail Criteria
+## Pass/Fail Criteria

-<a name="passfailverf"></a>
-### 4.1 - Verifications
+### Verifications

-In each test case, you can set Verifications that will pass or fail depending on the existence of a specified text string (or regex) in the content of the HTTP response you receive.
+In each test step, you can set Verifications that will pass or fail depending on the existence of a specified text string (or regex) in the content of the HTTP response you receive.

 `verifypositive` - This Verification fails if the string you specified does not exist in the HTTP response you receive.